taijeronv/pmewargame/content/authors/admin/_index.md

 Hi my name is TJ and the PME Wargame is a passion project of mine.
 Ever since I managed the Simulation Center at West Point I've wanted to continue developing a game where Follow Me left off.
 Follow Me is the game that Jim Lunsford and I collaborated on.
 I provided the requirements and he did the coding.

 The PME Wargame is meant to be useful, simple to play, and innovative in its delivery.
-My vision is to see the PME Wargame delivered over the net and played inside the web browser.
-I believe this makes the game more accessible and it allows me as the developer to keep it updated without the hassle of patching locally.
-A full package of content will be provided to support professional military education (PME) levels 1 thru 4.
-Customization based on user needs will be one of the centerpieces of the system.
+My vision is to see the PME Wargame delivered over the net playable inside a web browser.

+Whether you're a seasoned professional or brand new cadet the NGW should be robust enough to meet your needs as a quality tool to practice tactical decision-making and problem-solving.

+I want the NxtGen Wargame to be the first thing military professionals think of when it comes to improving tactical decision-making.